 Hot topic: FCA regulation of consumer credit activities

-On 1 April 2014, the FCA took over the regulation of consumer credit activities from the OFT.
-Since then the SRA has been trying to decide how best to alter the SRA Handbook to…
+In 2014, the FCA took over regulation of consumer credit activities.
+The SRA has since been trying to decide how best to alter the SRA Handbook to…

 On 1 April 2014, the FCA took over the regulation of consumer credit activities from the OFT.
 Since then the SRA has been trying to decide how best to alter the SRA Handbook to reflect the FCA's approach to regulation.
 However, several consultations and discussions later, the position is still far from clear.

 We discussed this issue with Joanne Smith, solicitor and consultant within Compli, as part of our '60 seconds with...' feature for this week's Compli newsletter:

 "Joanne, do you think that lawyers have got to grips with the transfer of consumer credit regulation to the FCA?

 In a word “no” but how can we hope to understand the implications of the regime change if the SRA and FCA are still in a bun fight over which firms need to be regulated and how dual-regulation is going to work?
 I think the profession is sleepwalking into a nightmare.